 Table of Contents

 Research your landlordResearch your landlord

-Most landlords in NYC are decent people but there are a few to watch out for.
+Most landlords in NYC are decent people, but there are a few to watch out for.
 Thankfully, it’s pretty easy to determine who they are.
 The office of New York City Public Advocate Letitia keeps a landlord watchlist of the worst landlords in the city.
-This is a list of the cities 100 worst landlords and allows you to search by landlord/management or building name.
+A list of the cities 100 worst landlords and allows you to search by landlord/management or building name.
 It also keeps a list of the top ten worst buildings in the city.
 If you see a property on the list that you’re considering, then run away fast.

 For more information, there are a few crowdsourced websites that can provide landlord reviews.
 The most popular is Rate My Landlord, Review ReviewMyLandlord.com, and WhoseYourLandlord.com.
-As with most review sites, the info is provided by tenants sharing their own experiences so don’t believe everything you read.
+As with most review sites, the info is supplied by tenants sharing their own experiences, so don’t believe everything you read.

 Investigate the buildingInvestigate the building

 You can make things easy by having NYC government agencies do the work for you.
 Check out the Department of Buildings and the Department of Housing Preservation and Development for any complaints lodged against a building.
 This also includes any DOB violations and Environmental Control Board violations.
 Make sure to take special note of any ECB violations as these indicate more severe issues such as mold or pest infestations.

 Check for bedbugsCheck for bedbugs